davidbrowne/periodic/README.md

 [Subnormal numbers](https://en.wikipedia.org/wiki/Subnormal_number) arise in this range, so the precision varies considerably the closer a value gets to 0.
 Switching to an integral BAM representation can help deal with some of these issues.
 The original double value still needs to be  converted to a value between 0 and 1, but then it can be converted to the integral representation for further manipulation.

-Any integral value or bitfield could be used to represent a binary angular measurement to a certain precision, but since *double* is so important to and is 64 bits in size, an unsigned 64 bit type, *unsigned long long*, is used as the best way to have as much precision as possible that is most compatible with *double*. *double* gives 53 bits precision (including implicit bit), and *unsigned long long* gives 64 bits precision.
+Any integral value or bitfield could be used to represent a binary angular measurement to a certain precision, but since *double* is so important to us and is 64 bits in size, an unsigned 64 bit type, *unsigned long long*, is used as the best way to have as much precision as possible that is most compatible with *double*. *double* gives 53 bits precision (including implicit bit), and *unsigned long long* gives 64 bits precision.

 ![bam 64bit](./svg/bam_64bit.svg)